tonyx/safeTodoEvents/README.md

 I adapted the SAFE Template integrating it into a tiny _event sourcing_ set of utilities I created.

-I created an aggregate implementing our logic [Todos.fs](./src/Shared/Todos.fs) and it is unaware the persistency logic, because I wrap members that are supposed to "change the state" (in a functional way) into commands and events, and then expose the commands in [App.fs](./src/Server/App.fs).
+I created an aggregate implementing our logic [Todos.fs](./src/Shared/Todos.fs).
+It is unaware the persistency logic, because I wrap members that are supposed to "change the state" (in a functional way) into commands and events, and then expose the commands in [App.fs](./src/Server/App.fs).
 To wrap specific domain logic members we need a discriminated union for the Events (in the Todos.fs module) and a discriminated union for commands [Commands.fs](./src/Shared/Commands.fs).
 What commands do is probing the respective members and return events if they don't return error.

 Recap.
 You create the aggregate, the events, expose them (as in App.fs), and anything else can be reused to implement the business domain.

 More details:
-* [Db.fs](./src/Server/Db.fs): connect to the database for writing and reading events and snapshots
+* [DbStorage.fs](./src/Server/DbStorage.fs): connect to the database for writing and reading events and snapshots.
+* [MemoryStorage.fs](./src/Server/DbStorage.fs): alternative of db, is this one to use in memory data structures to manage events and snapshots.
-* [Repository.fs](./src/Server/Repository.fs): rely on the previous Db.fs file to:
+* [Repository.fs](./src/Server/Repository.fs): rely on the storage to:
 * 1) get the current state.
 * 2) run commands, generating the corresponding events and storing them.
 * 3) store and read snapshots